YIZHUANG/react-multi-carousel/README.md

 You can pass your own custom dots to replace the default one

 You custom dots will receive a list of props/state that's passed back by the carousel such as the currentSide, is dragging or swiping in progress.
+[An Example](https://w3js.com/react-multi-carousel/?selectedKind=Carousel&selectedStory=custom%20dots&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel).

 ```
 const CustomDot = ({ onClick, ...rest }) => {